Master of Science in Genetic Counseling

 Tayler Berninger

-Taylor Berninger, M.S., M.A., M.Ed., CGC, is the associate director of the Augustana-Sanford Genetic Counseling Program (ASGCGP) in San Diego.
+Taylor Berninger, M.S., M.A., M.Ed., CGC, is the associate director of the Augustana-Sanford Genetic Counseling Program (ASGCGP) in San Diego, California.
 She also works at the University of California San Diego (UCSD) with the T. Denny Sanford Institute for Empathy and Compassion.
-She transitioned to her current role with UCSD in 2021 after working in Fetal Care and Genetics since starting with the Augustana program in 2016.
-She was previously employed at Human Longevity, Inc., and, prior to that, she worked at Naval Medical Center San Diego (NMCSD), providing prenatal, cancer, cardiology, neurology, and general adult consultations.
-Taylor was selected as the recipient of the Command Star Performer Award for July 2014 to recognize service excellence and patient- and family-focused care.
+She transitioned to her current role with UCSD in 2021 after working in fetal care and genetics since starting with the Augustana program in 2016.
+She was previously employed at Human Longevity, Inc., and, prior to that, she worked at Naval Medical Center San Diego (NMCSD), providing prenatal, cancer, cardiology, neurology and general adult consultations.
+Berninger was selected as the recipient of the Command Star Performer Award for July 2014 to recognize service excellence and patient- and family-focused care.
 Before working at NMCSD, she worked at the Greater Los Angeles VA, providing cancer and adult genetic consultation and participating in health systems research.
-Taylor received her master’s in Genetic Counseling and master’s in Medical Humanities and Bioethics from Northwestern University in 2011 and 2015, respectively.
-She also holds a master’s degree in Secondary Education from the University of Missouri-St. Louis and was a member of the Teach For America St. Louis Corps for two years.
-She is an active volunteer with the National Society of Genetic Counselors and the Association of Genetic Counseling Program Directors.
+Berninger earned a master's in genetic counseling and master's Master in medical humanities and bioethics from Northwestern University in 2011 and 2015, respectively.
+She also holds a master’s degree in secondary education from the University of Missouri-St. Louis and was a member of the Teach For America St. Louis Corps for two years.
+She is an active volunteer with the National Society of Genetic Counselors and the Association of Genetic Counselor Educator Association.

 Dylan Platt